JetixWP/really-simple-featured-image/readme.md

 * Respects existing featured images and runs quietly in the background.

 = How It Works =
-1. Choose the default source (images in content or video thumbnails) from JetixWP -> Auto Featured Image.
+1. Choose the default source (images in content or video thumbnails) from JetixWP -> Featured Image.
 2. Select which post types should receive automatic featured images.
 3. Save or update a post - if it has no featured image, the plugin will attach the first match it finds.